JaphetD/N220/README.md

-## This is the main folder for N220 class.
+## This is the main folder for N220